Updated on: October 18, 2024

 Step 1.
 Identify the COM Surrogate Virus With Your Antivirus (And Don’t Make the Problem Worse!)

-Now you’ve downloaded a secure antivirus program, you can run a full disk scan to identify the COM Surrogate virus and any other malware on your computer.
+Now that you’ve downloaded a secure antivirus program, you can run a full disk scan to identify the COM Surrogate virus and any other malware on your computer.
 It’s really important to let the scan run to completion, because even if you think you know where the infection started or the suspicious file is located, it might have replicated itself elsewhere on your system.
 So don’t be tempted to cancel the scan once you see the virus appear on the infected file list.

 The full disk scan will detect and quarantine all instances of the COM Surrogate virus, and make sure your computer isn’t infected with other malware like spyware, worms, or rootkits.
 It can take between 1 and 4 hours, so be patient as it analyzes every file and process on your computer.